Globoplay Novelas: Canal Viva or simply Viva (2010–2025)

-As Globoplay Novelas (2025)
+As Globoplay Novelas (2025–present)

 Globoplay Novelas's first logo, used between 9 and 22 june 2025.

 On 7 May 2025, in a way of celebrating the 15th anniversary of the launch of Viva, Globo announced that the network would be rebranded to Globoplay Novelas.
 The change was adopted after observing a growth in interest in telenovelas, especially on Globoplay, which is Viva's flagship format as well as having its largest audience.

 As a result, the channel would stop airing comedy series and reruns of programs, and would become exclusive to telenovelas.
 It would also open four more timeslots for dramas, with Além do Tempo, El amor invencible, Hercai and Guerreiros do Sol being selected, as well as an interactive slot dubbed "thematic battles" premiering in July 2025, that allows viewers to pick the telenovela that would air, with Por Amor and Laços de Família vying for a place in the first poll.
 These telenovelas joined other titles that had been airing such as Roque Santeiro, Quatro por Quatro, Plumas & Paetês, Caras & Bocas, Malhação 2014 and Celebridade.
 The relaunch took place on June 9, 2025.
 The last program to air on Viva was episode 7 of the first season of the sitcom Toma Lá, Dá Cá.
 Globoplay Novelas officially launched at 8:00 p.m.
 BRT, with the broadcast of the first episode of the telenovela Além do Tempo.